Designer Spotlight – Janice R

 Curious about how to find the palette to participate.
 Follow these steps and start coloring!!

-Here you can see a detailed list of the fabrics in the Let’s Ombré! palette from Confetti Cottons by Riley Blake Designs
+Here you can see a detailed list of the fabrics in the Flourish palette with their names.

 We can’t wait to see all your mock-ups!